Take a look around the Marlborough Arms, a traditional Cotswolds coaching inn with history that dates back through the centuries.

 The Marlborough Arms in Woodstock is a historic coaching inn that has been welcoming guests for hundreds of years.
-I was invited to visit recently, and Mark joined me for a short break in the Cotswolds.
+I was invited to visit recently, so headed off for a short break in the Cotswolds.

-At the Marlborough Arms, we found a hotel that blends period features with modern facilities, and offers guests a wonderfully warm welcome.
+At the Marlborough Arms, you’ll find a hotel that blends period features with modern facilities, and offers guests a wonderfully warm welcome.

 Pin this post for later…

 The town of Woodstock has a long history dating back to the Domesday book in 1086, and it was given a royal charter by Henry II in 1179.

 The town grew up around the Royal Hunting Lodge, which is now the site of Blenheim Palace.
 The lodge housed royal guests and their entourages, and so the town became a popular coaching stop.